Product Identity··14 min read

 Competitors in This Space

-For context, several platforms have staked distinct positions in this landscape.
-Scantrust has long focused on high-security authentication combining secure QR (with optical "fingerprint" layers) and NFC for luxury and pharmaceutical markets.
+How do the main platforms in this space position themselves on the NFC versus QR question?
+Several vendors have staked distinct positions.
+Scantrust has long focused on high-security authentication, combining secure QR codes with optical fingerprint layers and NFC for luxury and pharmaceutical markets where counterfeiting has safety or legal consequences.
 Flowcode has built a large QR-first business focused on consumer engagement and analytics, with strong retail and CPG penetration.
-Pragmatic Semiconductor is notable on the NFC side — they manufacture ultra-thin, flexible NFC chips (FlexICs) designed to be printed directly into packaging at scale, which begins to close the cost gap between NFC and QR for high-volume applications.
+Pragmatic Semiconductor is notable on the NFC hardware side — their ultra-thin, flexible FlexIC chips are designed to be printed directly into packaging at scale, beginning to close the unit-cost gap between NFC and QR for high-volume applications.
+Each platform is solving a real problem in a specific part of the market.
+The differences come down to which segment they target and how deeply the platform extends beyond the scan event itself into ongoing product relationships.

 BrandedMark's Position: QR-First, NFC-Compatible